ranska/pixel_palette_art/README.md

 The most inportant concept of this custom_nodes pack.

 You can mix 2 colors and get a 3rd one.
-For now there is only rgb color_space mixer but I will add more.
+For now there is rgb and hsv color_space mixer but I want to add more.

 ![color node](docs/mix_colors.png)

+# Roadmap

+See issue list.
+The next target are export colors and palettes manipulation.

 # Inspiration